jjones4/cBudget/README.txt

 Simple Command Line Budget App Written in C

-Note that there is no error checking in this app yet.
+Note that there is no input validation yet.

 The type of transaction is either e (expense) or i (income).